Bernard Foley: 2015–2016

-2016–17
+In July 2015, Foley signed a three-year flexible contract with the Australian Rugby Union (ARU).
+The deal allowed him to play up to two seasons in Japan's Top League competition while still being contracted to play for the Waratahs and Australia, beginning in November 2015, after the Rugby World Cup.
+Foley became the first player to sign such a deal, and was seen as a move by the ARU to ease the player exodus from Australia after the Rugby World Cup.
+It was revealed earlier in the year that Foley was set to join the Ricoh Black Rams in Tokyo.

+In May 2016, after concluding one season with the Black Rams, which saw the team finish with one win the entire season, Foley declined a second season and returned to the Waratahs for their 2016 season.
+Foley played ten games and scored two tries while in Japan.

+2016–2017

 The 2016 season was another unsuccessful season for both Foley and the Waratahs.
 Foley only registered 1 try, 15 penalty goals and 35 conversions (120 points).
-The Waratahs finished 2nd in the Australian conference, 6th in the Australasian conference and 10th overall.
+The Waratahs finished second in the Australian conference, sixth in the Australasian conference and tenth overall.

 2017 was one of the most unsuccessful seasons in Australian Super Rugby history, which also took a toll on both Foley's success on the field and the New South Wales Waratahs.
 Foley managed to score 3 tries, 12 penalty goals and 31 conversions (113 points) in 2017.
 The Waratahs finished second last (4th) in the Australian conference, 9th in the Australasian conference, and 16th overall with only the Japanese team the Sunwolves and the Rebels finishing with less points.